James-Leste/Big-Data-Platform/reports/Assignment-1-Report.md

 #### Selections

-For this project, <a href="https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset">Amazon Customer Reviews</a> and <a href="https://cassandra.apache.org/">Cassandra</a> are selected.
+For this project, [Amazon Customer Reviews](https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset) and [Cassandra](https://cassandra.apache.org/) are selected.

 #### Cassandra

 > Apache Cassandra is a database that focuses on reliable performance, speed and scalability.
-It quickly stores massive amounts of incoming data and can handle hundreds of thousands of writes per second. <a href="https://ubuntu.com/blog/apache-cassandra-top-benefits">source</a>
+It quickly stores massive amounts of incoming data and can handle hundreds of thousands of writes per second. [source](https://ubuntu.com/blog/apache-cassandra-top-benefits)

 #### Amazon Customer Reviews

 Data structure can be inspected in `data.tsv` in `/data` folder.

 > Amazon Customer Reviews (a.k.a.
 Product Reviews) is one of Amazon’s iconic products.
 In a period of over two decades since the first review in 1995, millions of Amazon customers have contributed over a hundred million reviews to express opinions and describe their experiences regarding products on the Amazon.com website.
-This makes Amazon Customer Reviews a rich source of information for academic researchers in the fields of Natural Language Processing (NLP), Information Retrieval (IR), and Machine Learning (ML), amongst others. <a href="https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset">source</a>
+This makes Amazon Customer Reviews a rich source of information for academic researchers in the fields of Natural Language Processing (NLP), Information Retrieval (IR), and Machine Learning (ML), amongst others. [source](https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset)

 Dataset directory structure: